ryanward-io/bankclassifier/README.md

 ## Build status
 It now includes different vectorisers (count and tfidf) although they seem to perform about the same (count is maybe slightly better).
-I haven't explored any hyperparamater optimisation with this project but it is defintiely an area I need to explore more.
+I haven't explored any hyperparameter optimisation with this project but it is defintiely an area I need to explore more.
 I could also and see if I can explore more ML models (eg Linear SVC) but I'm pretty happy on where it is at.

 ## Improvements